canro91/canro91.github.io/_posts/2020-07-20-TimeCapsule.md

 _Future developers, this is how programming looks like in 2020_

 GitHub has archived all the public repositories until July 2020.
 It was part of his [archive initiative](https://archiveprogram.github.com/).
-You have earned a batch on your GitHub profile, if any of your repositories got into a vault in the Arctic.
-It will show future generations how code was in 2020.
-But it doesn't show some of the practices around it.
+We have earned a batch on our GitHub profiles, if any of our repositories got into a vault in the Arctic.
+It will show future generations how code was in 2020. _Should we be ashamed or proud?_ But it doesn't show some of the practices around it.

 Dear developers from the future, this is how coding and interviewing look like in 2020.